gvwilson/fiction/in-heck/index.md

 and waggled her fingers in greeting.
 "Hi, Mouse."

-The little cleaning bot flashed its lights and bleeped back at her.
+The little maintenance bot flashed its lights and bleeped back at her.
 She was never sure how much it understood, but it always seemed happy to see her.

 Maddy reached down and held out a finger.
 Mouse extended its single arm and tapped it, then bleeped again and rolled away.
-"It found your silver pencil," Mama Roo said, smiling.
+"It found your blue pencil," Mama Roo said, smiling.
 "And a ball of hair the size of my soup pot."

 "Must have been Sindy's," Maddy replied absently.